mohan8488/group-website-test/content/en/tour/index.md

               brightness: 0.8
           position: center
           color: '#444'
-      - title: Structure & dynamics in Cellular Monolayers 🧫
+      - title: Structure & dynamics in Cellular Monolayers
         content: 'Through particle image velocimetry (PIV) we can probe dynamical changes in cellular monolayers, their velocity correlation lengths and directional alignments and orderedness.
 A different perspective on cellular dynamics comes from following the trajectories of single cells within a monolayer, which provides the general quantity mean square displacement (MSD) and its scaling behaviour over time, opening a porthole into the dynamics of a cellular monolayer as it ages.
-For more information on this project contact **[Fabian](https://mohan8488.github.io/group-website-test/author/fabian-krautgasser/)**.'
+For more information contact **[Fabian](https://mohan8488.github.io/group-website-test/author/fabian-krautgasser/)**.'
         align: left
         background:
           image: